-Nick Hurd is the Member of Parliament of Ruislip Northwood & Pinner and former Minister for Civil Society.
-He was elected in 2005.
+Nick Hurd is the former Member of Parliament of Ruislip Northwood & Pinner and former Minister for Civil Society.
+He served between 2005 and November 2019.

 Nick is the fourth successive generation of his family to serve as an MP.
 Before entering politics he developed a business career over 18 years, which gave him the experience of running his own business and representing a British bank in Brazil (1995-1999).